trothr/ductwork/Specification.md

 * packetized flow (bounded messages, record-oriented)

 Records (or packets, or messages) flow through the pipeline as whole entities.
-A record may correspond to a line of text but traditional Unix newline interpolation is opaque.
+A record may correspond to a line of text.
+(Though traditional Unix newline interpolation is opaque.
-(A record may contain any number of newline characters without affecting the structure of the record.)
+A record may contain any number of newline characters without affecting the structure of the record.)

 * peek first, then consume